catalyst-cooperative/pudl/docs/install.rst

     :doc:`dev_setup` documentation.

-In addition to making the :mod:`pudl` package available for import in Python, installing ``catalystcoop.pudl`` installs the following command line tools:
+In addition to making the :mod:`pudl` package available for import in Python, installing ``catalystcoop.pudl`` provides the following command line tools:

 * ``pudl_setup``
 * ``pudl_data``